polijan/tty_pona/README.md

 ### An input method

-You might postpone this step, but to work productively at the terminal, you will require a way to easily input the sitelen pona UCSUR glyphs.
+You might postpone this step, but to work productively at the terminal, you will require a way to easily input the sitelen pona glyphs.
 Several fonts let you input latin characters and show sitelen pona as ligatures but that may not work well on the terminal (often quite the contrary).
-We want true glyphs entered via an input method.
+We want the true codepoints entered via an input method.
 For Unix-like systems, there are currently three main options to choose from:

  - a full [sitelen pona keyboard layout](https://www.kreativekorp.com/software/keyboards/sitelenpona/) which can directly enter all the sitelen pona UCSUR glyphs.
  - an `ibus` and `ibus-table` based method where you enter the word in Latin and it completes into the sitelen pona glyph.
 This is described [here](https://github.com/Id405/sitelen-pona-ucsur-guide/#linux) and it works!